ch-bu/cohviz/README.md

 sudo chown -R $USER:$USER .
 ```

-Afterwards, fire up the application.
+Afterwards, fire up the application with `docker-compose up`.
 Your application should be running on `localhost:8000`.